iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 ### Dashboard

 We also supply a dashboard  with the Integration Services.
-You can reach the Dashboard in your Browser via:
+You can reach the dashboard in your browser via:

 ```bash
 http://localhost:3000